There are still bugs

 Even if you cannot immediately upgrade your application/system to run the latest curl version, you can most often at least run a test version or experimental build or similar, to get this confirmed or not.

 Security wise, it is almost always a bad idea to lag behind the current curl versions by a lot.
-We keeping discovering and reporting security problems over time see you can see in this table
+We keep discovering and reporting security problems over time see you can see in this table

 Bug fixing procedure